 By default, you can use your cPanel’s account username and password to log into FTP.
 At the bottom of the FTP Accounts page, you can find your existing FTP accounts with the default account.
 Press the Configure FTP Client button for the chosen account to see manual FTP settings and configuration files for the most popular FTP clients.

 FTP Server value may vary for different FTP clients.
 If you cannot login with the default FTP Server value 'ftp.yourdomainname.com', try to use 'yourdomainname.com' (without 'ftp.' prefix) or with your cPanel server name 'srv#.alidropship.com'.

 At the top of the FTP Accounts page you can create new FTP account.

-Enter the login information you’d like in a Log In box.
+Enter the login information you’d like in the Log In box.
 If you have more than one domain attached to the hosting account, you’ll be able to change domain name to the account.
-The default access directory in Directory box will be automatically changed to the chosen domain’s directory.
+The default access directory in the Directory box will be automatically changed to the chosen domain’s directory.

 The next step is adding a secure password for a new account.
 We recommend to use the Password Generator to create a password: